RamyaSree-2002/gold/README.md

-Welcome to the AWS CodeStar sample web service
+Hi Welcome to the AWS CodeStar sample web service
 ==============================================

 This sample code helps get you started with a simple Python web service using AWS Lambda and Amazon API Gateway.
+How are you
 What's Here
 -----------